Queens Affective Sciences Laboratory

 Deficits in Emotion and Cognitive Processing

 Systemic lupus erythematosus (lupus) is an autoimmune disorder that affects a variety of systems within the body, including the brain.
 Both humans with lupus and animal models of lupus have shown structural and functional damage to the amygdala, an area important for processing the emotional relevance of stimuli in the environment.
-The amygdala also serves to modulate perception, attention, and memory to facilitate the processing and learning of relevant stimuli.
+The amygdala also serves to modulate perception, attention, and memory to facilitate the processing and interview essay format of relevant stimuli.
 Research has linked the amygdala to deficits in emotional memory and emotional behavior.
 Moreover, areas of the prefrontal cortex are also associated with brain damage, and we want to examine how such deficits may impair emotion regulation.
 Our research attempts to characterize deficits in emotional processing in people with lupus, and to associate such deficits with certain autoantibody presence, disease characteristics, cognitive dysfunction, and presence of mood disorders.

 Deficits in Spatial Processing